-A: In general, no, but exceptions include qualified long-term-care insurance, COBRA health care continuation coverage, any health plan maintained while receiving unemployment compensation under federal or state law and, for those 65 and over (whether or not they are entitled to Medicare), any employer-sponsored retiree medical coverage premiums for Medicare Part A or B or Medicare HMO.
-Premiums for Medigap policies are not qualified medical expenses.
+A: In general, no, but exceptions include qualified long-term-care insurance, COBRA health care continuation coverage and any health plan maintained while receiving unemployment compensation under federal or state law.
+For those 65 and older, you can typically use your HSA to pay for Medicare premiums for Medicare Parts A, B, C (Medicare HMO and PPO plans) and D. Premiums for Medigap policies are not qualified medical expenses.